sfu-capstone-llm/pyllmvalidate-benchmark/README.md

 uv run main.py --mode evaluation
 ```

-You can optionally specify the output folder with --output flag if you want to override the default location of pyllmvalidate-benchmark/evaluation-data
+You can optionally specify the output folder with --output flag if you want to override the default location of pyllmvalidate-benchmark/evaluation-data.

+If you use a custom location for run-tool then you must specify that location with the --run-tool-output-dir flag.